Carnival is almost here! Dates in 2018: February 9 – February 14

 Carnival in Malasaña neighborhood, kiddie parade, click HERE

 Again the Carnival program has varied from the traditional program – more activities in different neighborhoods, more multi-cultural.
-That’s good – but it makes it hard to know what will happen and where, since the main-event Carnival page seems to have died, or not been activated for this year, and the current preview page is a little hard to navigate , and I don’t see link for English version (alas).
+That’s good – but the current page is a little hard to navigate , and I don’t see link for English version (alas).

 It looks like most of the big events will be in Vallecas district (south of center Madrid).